 Low temperature gradient

 Heating large spaces with high ceilings using infrared reduces the vertical temperature gradient between floor and ceiling.
 The heat develops when the rays meet surfaces such as floors, walls, machines, etc. The surfaces in turn heat the air in the dwelling zone.
 The temperature differences between the ceiling and the floor therefore become very small and overheating is minimal.
 In buildings with high ceilings like warehouses, factories, village halls, churches and sports centres substantial energy savings are obtained compared to conventional heating systems where most of the energy consumed is used to overheat the space above the ‘dwelling zone.

 The temperature gradient (temperature rise per metre of height) is very low for infrared heaters – approximately 0.3°C/m.
 In contrast, warm air heating or heating with conventional radiators causes significantly greater temperature differences per metre of height with temperature gradients of 2.5 and 1.7 °C/m respectively.

 Zone and spot heating

-With warehouse heating, infrared can be used to create different zones with varying temperatures.
+With warehouse heating and industrial heating infrared can be used to create different zones with varying temperatures.
 The entire building does not have to have the same high temperature, which in turn, reduces the overall energy requirement.
 Even personal comfort levels may dictate the need for different work stations to have different temperatures.
 Spot heating can be thought of in the same way as spotlighting where the heat is delivered exactly where required.